samhohcm/Robot-Kinematics-Remote-Worksheet-1/index.md

       <div class="card-body">
         Next we will load our code to make our motors move!<br><br>

-        You can download the code we will use from this <a href="https://raw.githubusercontent.com/meisben/girlsintocodingrobotarm/master/test_code_rotation/main_rotation.py" download> link</a>.
+        You can download the code we will use from this <a href="https://raw.githubusercontent.com/meisben/girlsintocodingrobotarm/master/test_code_rotation/main_rotation.py" download="main_rotation.py"> link</a>.

         <br><br>